Skip to main content

 Requires MX firmware version 16.16+.

 Custom hostname certificates do not renew automatically.
-Administrators will need to renew certificates manually in addition to managing their DNS record (to enable their hostname resolve to the MX IP on the Internet)
+Administrators will need to renew certificates manually in addition to managing their DNS record (to enable their hostname resolve to the MX IP on the Internet).

 Custom hostname certificates are supported in High Availability mode.
 Adminstrators are required to download Certificate Signing Requests (CSRs) and upload certificates for both Primary and Spare MX Appliances with the custom certificates Primary | Spare tab only visible when the MX Appliance is in High Availability mode.
+Each MX device in HA needs to have its' own CSR generated with a different Common Name (CN).

 Administrators can generate a CSR, that can be signed by a public CA. The signed certificate should be uploaded to the MX Appliance via the dashboard.
 This option allows administrators to use a preferred hostname.
 For example, vpn.abc.com